tqhuy2018/Casper-Perl-sdk/README.md

 install CryptX
 ```

+You can now run the libraries for Blake2b256, Ed25519 and Secp256k1

 ### Run and test from IDE

 There are variety of IDE for Perl as described in this link: https://www.dunebook.com/best-perl-ide-and-editors/.